 Alves may have the name recognition, but for Weiser there was inspiration much closer to home.
 Mitchell-Elijah Weiser – as he was born – is the son of former Cologne, Rennes and Wolfsburg right-back Patrick Weiser.
 The two share a close relationship and a similar playing style, but with 15 career goals to his name already, Weiser junior has found the target five more times than his dad did between 1991 and 2007.
-“I used to always watch my dad in the stadium in those days, hoping that he would score a goal,” reflected Weiser recently.
+“I always used to watch my dad at the stadium in those days, hoping he would score a goal,” reflected Weiser recently.
 “Unfortunately, I never saw one (laughs)!”

 Unlike Alves and Weiser senior, Mitchell has played in every position except goalkeeper and centre-back on his progression from youth football to the senior game.
 Right-footed, he is equally comfortable on the left flank, and even plundered 20 goals and 25 assists as a forward in the Cologne youth teams, helping their Under-17s to the Bundesliga title ahead of Borussia Dortmund in 2010/11.
 “Steffen Freund [Weiser’s Germany Under-17 coach that season] once told me that he saw me as a right-back,” said Weiser.
 “At that time, I didn’t want to hear it, because I’d rather play up front.
 But now I’m very satisfied at right-back.
 It’s a lot of fun.”